 Lucy Jamieson talks to SAFM's Sakina Kamwendo about the gaping hole in the State's response to violence against children.
 (May 9, 2018.)

-Provincial consultations on the Children’s Third Amendment Bill are being held in August and September.
+Provincial consultations on the Children’s Third Amendment Bill (August version) are being held in August and September.
 We strongly encourage you to participate in the provincial consultations and to make written submissions on the Bill.
 Written submissions are due 10 September and should be send to Ms. Sarah Mabasa at SarahMaf@dsd.gov.za and Ms. Matlhogonolo Sebopela at Matlhogonolos@dsd.gov.za

 A new research report by the Children's Institute documents how the child protection system handles reported cases of abuse and neglect.